parca-dev/parca-agent/README.md

                                    of memory that may be locked into RAM.
 It is used to ensure the agent can lock memory for eBPF maps.
 0 means no limit.
+      --profiling-pid=-1           The process id to record events on.
+Leave this empty to use system-wide collection from all CPUs.
       --profiling-duration=10s     The agent profiling duration to use.
 Leave this empty to use the defaults.
       --profiling-cpu-sampling-frequency=19